 6. Orange Crush Cocktail

 If you like Super Bowl-themed cocktails that come to the party with plenty of zest, may we please introduce you to the sunny Orange Crush Cocktail?
 Combining SKYY Infusions Blood Orange Vodka, Grand Marnier, fresh orange juice, orange bitters, and lemon-lime soda, it’s fresh, fruity, and delicious.
-If you plan on making a batch, combine all the ingredients except the soda beforehand.
+If you plan on making a batch, combine all the ingredients except the lemon-lime soda beforehand.
 Then add a splash to each drink when you serve.

 7. Bloody Mary cocktail

 Super Bowl cocktail ideas for Kansas Chiefs supporters?
 Why yes, we’ve got one ready for you!
-The Chiefs’ team colors are red and gold, so we’re going to go with a classic Bloody Mary.
-This brunchtime favorite is very easy to batch – simply add all the ingredients to a large jug, stir until mixed, and add ice just before serving.
+The Chiefs’ team colours are red and gold, so we’re going to go with a classic Bloody Mary.
+This brunchtime favourite is very easy to batch – simply add all the ingredients to a large jug, stir until mixed, and add ice just before serving.
 You can also go wild with garnishes – think celery, lemon, stuffed olives, crispy bacon, shrimp, and even buffalo wings!

 8. Cranberry Martini cocktail